haraldng/omnipaxos-artifacts/README.md

 This section describes how to setup and run the benchmarks in order to reproduce the claims made in our EuroSys'23 paper.

 ## Setup Guide
-We performed the evaluation on Google Cloud Compute using nine `e2-standard-8` instances.
+We performed the evaluation on Google Cloud Compute using nine `e2-standard-8` instances (if you don't have cloud access please see the section [Local Experiments](#local-experiments)).
 This section describes the steps to recreate the distributed environment from scratch.

 1. In Google Cloud, navigate to the "VM instances" console under "Compute Engine" and create an `e2-standard-8` instance named `benchmark-master` in the region `us-central1` with:
    1. OS: Ubuntu 18.04